BEECN Volunteers

 Each BEECN volunteer must:

-c.
-Be willing and capable of fulfilling the BEECN volunteer responsibilities indicated in Section
+3. Be willing and capable of fulfilling the BEECN volunteer responsibilities indicated in BEECN Guidelines section concerning BEECN Cohort Responsibilities.

-d.
-Sign the Code of Conduct applicable to BEECN volunteers (Appendix A), and follow the procedures indicated in this Guidelines manual.
+4. Sign the PBEM Volunteer Code of Conduct, and follow the procedures indicated in this Guidelines manual.

 Relevant BEECN Volunteer Experience and Prior Training

-a.
-Only volunteers staffing fire station Go-Kits in the BEECN program need to have an Amateur Radio license and experience with amateur radio operations.
+1. Only volunteers staffing fire station Go-Kits in the BEECN program need to have an Amateur Radio license and an ARO qualification.
 Volunteers staffing BEECN sites use a push-to-talk radio and do not require an Amateur Radio license.

-b.
-BEECN volunteers do not need to be First Aid certified, as they are not expected to provide medical treatment.
-However, each BEECN cache is stocked with First Aid supplies and PBEM encourages BEECN volunteers to have or receive First Aid certification.
+2. BEECN volunteers do not need to be first aid certified as they are not expected to provide medical treatment.
+However, each BEECN cache is stocked with first aid supplies and PBEM encourages BEECN volunteers to have or receive first aid certification.
 PBEM will endeavor to obtain this training for BEECN volunteers.

 BEECN Training